neo-project/global-blockchain-compliance-hub/_posts/Spain/1111-11-02-spain-team-member-nationality-requirements.md

 - A copy of the residence permit in the previous Member State, and proof of having resided there as members of the EU blue card holder’s family.
 - Evidence that the EU blue card holder can provide adequate housing and has means as required for family reunification.

-If the holder of the EU blue card wishes to reunite members of his family, who are not part of the family already established in the previous Member State of residence, they must apply according to the procedure previously stated in the “Family members” paragraph.”
+If the holder of the EU blue card wishes to reunite members of his family, who are not part of the family already established in the previous Member State of residence, they must apply according to the procedure previously stated in the “Family members” paragraph.'

 Sources
 ---